h-git-m/warehouse-waypoint-nav-Mahmoud-Hassan/README.md

 Station (with a mandatory 30-second dwell), a Storage Area, and a Shipping Station.
 All waypoints are visualized live in RViz as color-coded markers (blue = inactive, green = active navigation goal).

+Note: This project is counted as a Final project for ROS2 Robotics Masterclass provided by Etgah.

 ---

 ## 1. Project Overview and Mission